iemre/MRSR/README.txt

 Create a class, make it inherit the AbstractExperiment class, and implement the following abstract methods in AbstractExperiment class:

-       topNList = generateTopNListForUser(obj, n, userIndex) % to generate a top-n list for all sets topNList = generateTopNListForTestSetForUser(obj, n, userIndex) % to generate a top-n list for the test set (i.e. list of items not contained in the base set) prediction = makePrediction(obj, userIndex, itemIndex); % to make a prediction initialize(obj) % may be left empty (still needs to be implemented)
+       % Generate a top-n list for the given user.
+The list may contain
+       % an item that is already reated. topNList = generateTopNListForUser(obj, n, userIndex);

+       % Geneate a top-n list for the given user.
+The list may contain
+       % only the unrated items.
+       topNList = generateTopNListForTestSetForUser(obj, n, userIndex);

+       % Predict the rating of the given user userIndex for the item with itemIndex. prediction = makePrediction(obj, userIndex, itemIndex);

+       % Make initial calculations.
+This may be similarity matrix
+       % calculation for k-NN algorithm, or sparse reconstruction for
+       % sparse coding.
+Some of the evaluation methods below call this
+       % function before they start their job. initialize(obj);

 After implementing these methods, the user can measure the CPP, recall, precision, MAE and RMSE of their own algorithm and safely compare their results to other methods.